ipsavani/Abusive-Swearing-detection-and-clustering-demographics/README.md

 1. You should optimize the value of K using elbow method.

 Part 4.
-1.Create visualizations of the distortions computed by the elbow method.
+1. Create visualizations of the distortions computed by the elbow method.

 References
 [1] Ron Kohavi.
 Scaling up the accuracy of naive-bayes classifiers: A decision- tree hybrid.
 In Proceedings of the Second International Conference on Knowledge Discovery and Data Mining, KDD’96, page 202–207.
 AAAI Press, 1996.